Hershel Gober

-Hershel Wayne Gober (born December 21, 1936) is a former government official and Vietnam War veteran.
+Hershel Wayne Gober (December 21, 1936 – October 15, 2024) was an American government official and Vietnam War veteran.
 He served as acting United States Secretary of Veterans Affairs (VA) on two occasions during the administration of Bill Clinton: first from July 1, 1997, until January 2, 1998, between the resignation of Secretary Jesse Brown and the appointment of Togo D. West Jr. as acting secretary, and the second time from July 25, 2000, until January 20, 2001, after the resignation of Secretary West; this time Gober served in the post until the end of the Clinton presidency.

+Gober was born on December 21, 1936.
 He started out in the VA as deputy secretary, serving from February 4, 1993, until August 10, 2000.
 Gober was also briefly secretary-designate, when Clinton named him on July 31, 1997, to replace Jesse Brown.
 However, the nomination was withdrawn before Senate action on October 27 the same year because of fears that nomination hearings for Gober would become heated due to questions about a 1993 claim of sexual misconduct made against him; he also wished to stay as Deputy Secretary.

 During his tenure Gober, as a close and longtime aide, played an important role in the Clinton-era VA.
 He headed a delegation that traveled to Vietnam to seek the fullest possible accounting of missing veterans.
 He was also active in improving health care and expanding clinics for veterans.

 Before serving in the VA, Gober was director of the Arkansas Department of Veterans Affairs from January 4, 1988, to February 4, 1993, during Clinton's tenure as governor.

+Gober died on October 15, 2024, at the age of 87.